trevorwslee/MCE-DumbDisplay/README.md

 - `backgroundColor(color: number)` -- set the background color of DumbDisplay with color name like "green", or a hex number (starting with "#")
 - `toColor(r: number, g: number, b: number)` -- turn RGB into color name that you can use, say to set LED color
   * in fact, the "color name" is simply the combine of the 3 RBG numbers -- e.g. R 100, B 0, G 200, will become "100-0-200"
-- `layerVisible(layer: Layer, visible: boolean)` -- set whether a layer is visible or not
-- `layerOpacity(layer: Layer, opacity: number)` -- set the opacity of a layer (0 being totally transparent; 255 being total opaque)
+transparent; 255 being total opaque)
 - `removeLayer(layer: Layer)` -- remove a layer; yes, you can setup the layer again
-- `writeSerial(msg: string)` -- you can write some "comment" to the serial port and have that "comment" be sent to DumbDisplay terminal (on the phone side)
+- `writeSerial(msg: string)` -- you can write some "comment" to the serial port (which will not be harmful to DD operations)

+"Layer" operations:
+- `layerVisible(visible: boolean)` -- set whether a layer is visible or not
+- `layerOpacity(opacity: number)` -- set the opacity of a layer (0 being totally

 A reminder -- DumbDisplay will make use of both your Micro:bit Bluetooth and USB Serial, therefore you should not be making use of them for your own purposes.
 However, if you really need to use any one of them, you can use DumbDisplay.powerUp() to disallow DumbDisplay to use Bluetooth or USB Serial.